micmejia/bible-dump/AMPC/Luke/Luke 21.md

-And early in the morning all the people came to Him in the temple [[^q]porches or courts] to listen to Him.
+And early in the morning all the people came to Him in the temple [porches or courts] to listen to Him.